boundlessgeo/suite/docs/usermanual/source/sysadmin/clustering/setup.rst

      initdb=true
      import=true

 #.
 Set the connection information for the database created earlier.
-The specific of these parameters will depend on the choice of database used, as well as whether you are using JDBC or JNDI.
+The specifics of these parameters will depend on the choice of database used, as well as whether you are using JNDI.
 See the :ref:`sysadmin.clustering.params` for more details on the options available.

 #.
 Save and close this file.